darwinia-network/DIPs/DIPs/dip-3.md

 This aligns with our future inflation strategy, motivates collators, and paves the way for practical applications of *RING* and *KTON* tokens.
 The result is a more predictable, sustainable, and user-centric ecosystem.

+Before Darwinia adopts the new inflation model, this DIP will make minor adjustments to the inflation mechanism to prevent the reissuance of burned assets.

 ## Rationale
 ### Reasons